 The last public beach on the north side is Sea Street Beach at the end of Sea Street in Quivet (East Dennis).
 There is a boardwalk leading to the beach, as well as lifeguards and portable toilets but no concession stands.

 There is perhaps no more popular Mid-Cape beach than West Dennis Beach, off Davis Beach Road in West Dennis.
 Situated on a narrow patch of sand on Nantucket Sound just east of the mouth of Bass River, the beach stretches for more than a mile.
-Beachgoers begin to arrive here by 10 AM, but since the parking lot has room for more than 1,000 cars, you'll rarely have to worry about finding a space.
+Beach goers begin to arrive here by 8 AM, but since the parking lot has room for more than 1,000 cars, you'll rarely have to worry about finding a space.
 The eastern end of the beach is reserved for Dennis residents; the western end, however, is less crowded and open to everyone.
-A well-equipped snack bar concession, restrooms, and showers provide all the comforts while 10 lifeguard stations make this a safe, secure haven.
-At the beach is the Old Bass River lighthouse.
+A well-equipped snack bar concession, restrooms, and showers provide all the comforts while 8 lifeguard stations make this a safe, secure haven.

 About three-quarters of a mile east of West Dennis Beach is South Village Beach by the mouth of Swan River.
 South Village has parking for both residents and nonresidents.
 Toilet facilities and lifeguards are on site, but there are no concession stands.

 A number of Dennisport beaches are available for the visitors who rent cottages in this south side village.
 Haigis Beach lies where Ocean Drive meets Old Wharf Road.
 Lifeguards are on duty and toilet facilities are available.
-There are no concession stands but there is a small store right across the street from the beach.
+There are no concession stands.

 Sea Street Beach at the end of Sea Street in Dennisport is perhaps a half-mile east of Glendon Beach.
 Like Glendon and Haigis, the Nantucket Sound waters here are warm and the beaches are marked with rock jetties.
 Sea Street Beach has restroom facilities, concessions, and lifeguards on duty.

 The next two beaches do not have lifeguards, restrooms, or concessions, and both have parking by sticker only.
 Raycroft Beach is at the end of the short Raycroft Parkway off Old Wharf Road.
-To the east about a couple of hundred yards is Depot Street Beach at the end of (you guessed it) Depot Street.
+To the east about a couple of hundred yards is Depot Street Beach and there is no parking lot at depot at the end of (you guessed it) Depot Street.

 At the end of Inman Street off Chase Avenue is the final saltwater beach in Dennisport.
 Flanked by motels with private beaches on either side up and down the popular Chase Avenue, Inman is a public beach that offers toilet facilities but no concessions.
 Lifeguards keep tabs on what's going on out in the water.